jtsage/muncollapse/README.md

 __FIND AND CHANGE:__ (near the top of the file - comment these lines out!)

+# Where to look for the HTML templates
+#
+#tmpldir /usr/share/munin/template/munstrap4/templates

+# Where to look for the static www files
+#
+#staticdir /usr/share/munin/template/munstrap4/static

 ### 2. [Optional / Recommended] Clean up

 Remove the files from step #1 & #2 above, and repeat step #4 & #5.